-Deployment of optical ground wire (OPGW), which is optical fibre contained within the transmission line overhead ground wire, on all new and rebuilt transmission lines (240 kV and higher) continues to be a very cost-effective way of deploying utility telecommunication that meets the needs of today and the future.
-The addition of OPGW on a transmission line typically represents a less-than-two per cent increase to the project cost.
+Deployment of optical ground wire (OPGW), which is optical fibre contained within the transmission line overhead ground wire, on all new and rebuilt 240 kV-and-higher voltage transmission lines continues to be a very cost-effective way of deploying utility telecommunication that meets the needs of today and the future.
+The addition of OPGW on a transmission line typically represents a less-than-two per cent increase to the project cost compared to a normal shield wire, and often is the most cost-effective telecommunication option.
 Fibre deployments, including OPGW, provide large bandwidth capacity that is immune to the atmospheric interference that impacts microwave radio.
 Leveraging multiple fibre pairs found in a typical fibre cable with redundant hardware, results in fewer single points of failure, increased reliability, and reduced impact of planned and unplanned telecommunication outages.

 OPGW deployments can also provide relatively inexpensive telecommunication for new connections when the tapped line has OPGW.
-The tapping of existing transmission lines is becoming more common as the existing transmission assets are further leveraged.
+The tapping of existing transmission lines is becoming more common.
 In many cases, telecommunication is a requirement for permitting a tapped connection.

-The continued deployment of OPGW is recommended on all new transmission lines (240 kV and higher), and deployment on new 138/144 kV lines will continue to be considered, especially in areas where taps are expected in the future.
+The continued deployment of OPGW is recommended on all new 240 kV and higher-voltage transmission lines, and deployment on new 138/144 kV lines will continue to be considered, especially in areas where taps are expected in the future.